Is Costa Rica safe for pregnant women?

 Mosquitos carry the virus from the host body and transmit it to another person.
 You can avoid Zika Virus infection by minimizing mosquito bites, staying indoors, wearing shirts with long sleeves, and using mosquito repellants.
 There is no cure for the virus, the only effective method at the moment is taking proper rest, and precautions.

 Zika Virus might not be serious for a normal person but the virus is a cause of major concern for pregnant women.
 The Zika virus can be passed on from a pregnant woman to their baby inside their womb.
 The effects can be more severe as the Virus can cause Microcephaly.
 A defect that is caused during birth and even causes other problems to the brain of the baby.
 The virus transmits through the bite of mosquitoes and also from having sex.
 The CDC has recommended precautions for people that are traveling to Costa Rica or residing in Costa Rica.
 Tourists traveling to Costa Rica must take into consideration the following steps to prevent a Zika infection.
 They are as follows:

-- Any pregnant woman should avoid traveling to the highly Zika Virus affected areas of the country due to the serious effects of the Zika in pregnant women.
+- Any pregnant woman should avoid traveling to the highly Zika Virus affected areas of the country.

-- Traveling groups traveling to Costa Rica should avoid mosquitoes bites.
-The travelers should continue taking the necessary precautionary methods even after returning from their trips for a certain period, to prevent the spread of the virus in their locality.
+- Groups traveling to Costa Rica should avoid mosquito bites.
+The travelers should continue taking the necessary precautionary methods even after returning from their trips for a certain period.

 The Special Groups and their Specific Precautions:

 CDC made special recommendations for 3 Special groups of people.
 The 3 groups are (1) women who are pregnant, (2) partners of pregnant women, and (3) couples considering having a child or getting pregnant.